CARS-UChicago/clouddoc/users.rst

 The Nextcloud App: syncing data
 --------------------------------------------------------

+This is the recommended way to fetch your data from GSECARS.
+It is pretty easy to set up and will automatically and efficiently copy new data directly from the GSECARS data collection servers to your local computer.

 In order to automatically synchronize data from GSECARS to your local machine, you will need to download and install the Nextcloud client application.
 These are available for all major operating systems